KevnElevn/capstone-filesystem/README.md

 Edit each node's config.txt to configure it

-Run 'python filesystem.py' from each node
+Run `python filesystem.py` from each node

 Follow output instructions

-'add <filename>' takes a file in the node directory.
+`add <filename>` takes a file in the node directory.
 File blocks are stored in the 'files' directory.
+Original files should be deleted in theory, but are not

-Reconstructed files are in the root directory.
+`get <filename>` reconstructs files in the node directory.

-Enter 'exit' to quit
+Enter `exit` to quit